About our Subscriptions

 - All the services of the DPL team based in Brisbane and Melbourne.
 Any advice you receive, whether case related or otherwise, is a benefit of your DPL membership, not part of your MDA National Insurance policy until a qualifying claim is being made against the policy and has been accepted as such.
 Even for matters not covered by, or excluded from the insurance policy, you can still seek advice and assistance from DPL.

-- As a DPL member you can seek advice on a wide range of issues, as set out in detail within the "MORE" booklet which can be accessed via this website.
+- As a DPL member you can seek advice on a wide range of issues, as set out in detail within the "Complete Package" booklet which can be accessed via this website.
 The fact that this advice is independent, and personal to you, is part of its special value - but it is also coming from a trusted, knowledgeable source.
 The DPL advisory team members are specialists in the dento-legal field - people who have first hand experience of dentistry and can understand and empathise with the situations you are facing.

 - Access to all the unrivalled experience of DPL's Dento-legal advisory team in the UK where necessary - the world's acknowledged leaders in this specialised field.

 - Access to alternative dispute resolution arrangements (conciliation / mediation) in relation to professional disputes with colleagues.